mozilla/activate.mozilla.community/_pages/es/e10s-addons.md

 * TOC
 {:toc}

+{: .retired}
+This activity is retired.
+What this means is that we don't recommend that you run the activity at this time and you will not receive any resources to do it.

 Featured add-ons receive enhanced promotion on AMO, which results in greatly increased installs for this recommended content.
 With the emergence of multiprocess Firefox (e10s), we need to ensure these spotlighted add-ons meet the highest levels of browser compatibility and functionality.

 __NOTE: This activity is running only until November 4th, 2016__.